23 Things That Cause Cellulite

 Since the human body is composed of about 60 percent water, it makes perfect sense that dehydration plays a big role in cellulite buildup under the skin.
-Not getting enough water can cause toxic buildup in the fat cells that's difficult for the body to metabolize—and contributes to the 'cottage cheese' texture of cellulite.
-Also, dehydration causes thinner, weaker skin—and when skin is weakened, it has a much greater tendency to show cellulite.
+Not getting enough water can cause toxic buildup in the fat cells that’s difficult for the body to metabolize—and contributes to the cottage cheese texture of cellulite.
+Also, dehydration causes thinner, weaker skin—and when the skin is weakened, it has a much greater tendency to show cellulite.
 So, drinking plenty of water can aid your body in metabolizing fat, ridding itself of toxins, and hiding cellulite via thicker skin.
-Worried about being too full of water?
-Don't be!
-Here are the 17 Things You Need to Know About Water Weight.

 Too Much Salt Intake